This post may contain affiliate links. Please see my disclosure policy for details.

 4. Taste Irish Whiskey on the Jameson Whiskey experience and distillery

-Not as grand at the Guinness factory but still worth your visit.
-On the experience, You will be guided through their museum and then be taken through a taster session comparing Jameson’s whiskey to that of normal Whiskey (double distilled) and American.
+During the experience, you will be guided through their museum.
+Then, you’ll be taken through a taster session comparing Jameson’s whiskey to that of normal Whiskey (double distilled) and American.

 5. Take a Musical Tour at Temple Bar